rancher/os-vagrant/README.md

 To get a feel for how things work under the hood checkout the [RancherOS Repo](https://github.com/rancherio/os) for details.

-## Contact
-For bugs, questions, comments, corrections, suggestions, etc., open an issue in [rancher/os](//github.com/rancher/os/issues) with a title starting with `[os-vagrant] `.

-Or just [click here](//github.com/rancher/os/issues/new?title=%5Bos-vagrant%5D%20) to create a new issue.

 # License
 Copyright (c) 2014-2015 [Rancher Labs, Inc.](http://rancher.com)